Bitcoin logo$62,983.46+0.16%

 Understanding Whale Flow

 What we mean by big holders.
-This page tracks addresses holding at least 0.01% of all Bitcoin — roughly 1,990 BTC each, or hundreds of millions of dollars per wallet at today's price.
-There are around 800 of these wallets globally.
+This page tracks wallets holding at least 1,000 BTC — well over a hundred million dollars each at today's price.
+There are around 2,000 of these wallets globally.
 They include major exchange cold wallets, spot Bitcoin ETF custodians, large treasuries, sizable funds, and the wealthiest individual holders.
-The page also tracks the very top tier separately — wallets with at least 0.1% of supply (about 19,900 BTC), which is dominated by exchanges and ETFs.
+The page also tracks the very top tier separately — wallets holding at least 10,000 BTC (around 90 of them), which is dominated by exchanges and ETFs.
 These are often called 'whales' in crypto — but you don't need the slang to read the page.

 What 'flow' means.
 We measure how much Bitcoin this group holds today versus 7, 30, and 90 days ago.
 When the total goes up, more Bitcoin is sitting in big-holder wallets — they're adding.
 When it goes down, less is sitting there — they're letting go.
 The actual buying or selling happens through exchanges, OTC desks, and other venues we can't see directly, but the resulting on-chain balance changes reveal the direction.